Stackclash/5e-vault/5. Mechanics/Classes/Expert Sidekick.md

 - **Skills**: Choose 5 from *Acrobatics*, *Animal Handling*, *Arcana*, *Athletics*, *Deception*, *History*, *Insight*, *Intimidation*, *Investigation*, *Medicine*, *Nature*, *Perception*, *Performance*, *Persuasion*, *Religion*, *Sleight of Hand*, *Stealth*, *Survival*, *Spellcasting*

-## Expert Sidekick

-The Expert is a master of certain tasks or knowledge, favoring cunning over brawn.
-It might be a scout, a musician, a librarian, a clever street kid, a wily merchant, or a burglar.

 ## Class Features

 ### Sidekick Class (Level 1)